Man found shot to death in vehicle on Greenwell Springs Road

 BATON ROUGE - The body of a man who'd been shot to death was discovered in a vehicle on Wednesday morning, police say.

-It was around 4:30 a.m. when Baton Rouge Police were called to the 9400 block of Greenwell Springs Road, which is where they discovered the vehicle containing the unidentified man's body.
+It was around 4:30 a.m. when Baton Rouge Police were called to Greenwell Springs Road near Monterrey Boulevard, which is where they discovered the vehicle containing the body of Leroy Crum III.

-The coroner's office has confirmed that the man's death was the result of gunshot wounds.
+The coroner's office confirmed he died from gunshot wounds.

-Authorities say they are investigating the man's death and additional information will be forthcoming.
+Authorities say they are still investigating Crum's death.

 More News